 American Bar Association Formal Opinion 483

-Issued in 2018, ABA Formal Opinion 483 provides clear guidelines to law firms regarding how they should respond to a security breach.
+Issued in 2018, ABA Formal Opinion 483 provides clear guidelines to law firms regarding how they should respond to a law firm data breach.
 Here are some key points:

 - Firms have a "duty of competence" when collecting and protecting client data;

 - Firms must monitor their systems to proactively identify potential threats;

 - Legal services are required to respond to breaches in a timely manner;

 - Attorneys must notify clients promptly if a breach is detected;

 - Legal practices must implement rigorous data protection measures, such as firewalls and encryption;